Estimation of Energy-dissipation Lower-bounds for Neuromorphic Learning-in-memory: Results

-Here $\delta > 0$ is a hyperparameter that models the precision at which the parameters are updated and retained in memory during and at the end of training.
-Eq.~\ref{eq_gradientE}-~\ref{eq_masterEq} are model-agnostic and connects the height of the energy barrier to the update-rate and the learning-rate.
-The update-rate $R_n$ models the speed of computation at a time-instant $n$, and $\delta$ models the precision of the memory update/retention, both of which are metrics associated with the {\it update-wall}.
+Eq.\ref{eq_energyEpsDelta-1}-\ref{eq_energyEpsDelta-2} is model agnostic and connects the \textit{precision} at which the parameters are updated and retained in memory during and at the end of training, and the resulting energy bounds.
+The update-rate $J_n$ models the speed of computation at a time-instant $n$, and $\delta$ models the precision of the memory update/retention, both of which are metrics associated with the {\it update-wall}.
 The learning-rate $\epsilon_n$ determines the dynamics of memory-consolidation~\cite{McClelland1995yi, Fiebig2014MemConsolidationLearningRate}, and hence is a metric associated with the {\it consolidation-wall}.
+It is to be noted that, the precision modeled by $\delta$ is different from the $P$ bits of precision for the gradient of loss function.
+Here, $\delta$ denotes the precision of the memory retention/update at the final state.
+Thus, Eq.~\ref{eq_energyEpsDelta-1}-\ref{eq_energyEpsDelta-2} is the key to derive and understand the energy-efficiency limits of LIM-based training.